ASK0805/Database_Design/README.md

 accountseries: It conatins columns like code, topic, Indicator name, long definition, source

 The primary goal of this project is to create a normalized and efficient database structure that supports data integrity, quick access, and scalability.
-Additionally, Python scripts are developed to facilitate data manipulation, validation, and integration tasks, leveraging libraries like SQLAlchemy and Pandas for database interaction and data processing.
+Additionally, Python scripts are developed to facilitate data manipulation, validation, and integration tasks, leveraging libraries like Pandas for database interaction and data processing.

 This design will serve as a foundation for advanced data analysis, providing valuable insights into account behaviors and trends across different geographical regions and time periods.